Learning-Mode-AI/Learning-Mode-AI/docs/Quiz Feature Planning.md

 ## **Objective**

-While the video summary feature aims to provide users with the ability to generate and view concise summaries of the entire videos within the Leanring Mode Interface.
-The quiz feature needs to integrate seamlessly with the existing architecture, involving the Main backend and the AI Service.
-Scalability, performance, and modularity are key considerations.
+The quiz service aims to enhance user engagement, learning, and knowledge retention by dynamically generating, delivering, and evaluating quizzes based on video content.
+It serves as a dedicated microservice that integrates seamlessly with the existing infrastructure, leveraging AI capabilities to create meaningful interactions and educational experiences.

 ---